genkihoshino02/genkihoshino02/README.md

-- 👋 Hi, I’m @genkihoshino02 📍 Tokyo
+- 👋 Hi, I’m @genkihoshino02
-- I'm a software engineer.
+- I was a software engineer.